david-gimeno/LIP-RTVE/README.md

-# LIP-RTVE: An Audiovisual Database for Continuous Spanish in the Wild
+# LIP-RTVE: AN AUDIOVISUAL DATABASE FOR CONTINUOUS SPANISH IN THE WILD
-### Authors: David Gimeno-Gómez & Carlos-D. Martínez-Hinarejos
+##### Authors: David Gimeno-Gómez & Carlos-D. Martínez-Hinarejos

+### INTRODUCTION
 LIP-RTVE is an audiovisual database that was primarily conceived at the first instance as a corpus focused on the Automatic Lipreading or Visual Speech Recognition task for the Spanish language.
+It is composed of around 13 hours of semi-automatically collected and annotated data.
+In addition, it belongs to the so-called _in the wild_ philosophy, since it was extracted from TV broadcast programmes contained in a subset of the RTVE database¹ which has been employed in the Albayzín evaluations².
+Concretely, despite the fact that this database is made up of a wide range of programmes broadcast, we compiled our only from the news programme 20H.

 <p align="center">
   <img src="https://github.com/david-gimeno/LIP-RTVE/blob/main/docs/samples_corpus.png" width="500" alt="An extract of LIP-RTVE samples"/>
 </p>

-It is composed of around 13 hours of semi-automatically collected and annotated data.
-In addition, it belongs to the so-called _in the wild_ philosophy, since it was extracted from TV broadcast programmes contained in a subset of the RTVE database¹ which has been employed in the Albayzín evaluations².
-Concretely, despite the fact that this database is made up of a wide range of programmes broadcast, we compiled our only from the news programme 20H.
+### DATA STRUCTURE & SCRIPTS
 ##### HOWEVER, THE COMPLETE LIP-RTVE DATABASE IS NOT AVAILABLE AT THE MOMENT.
 In order to facilitate the use of our data in future reseach and taking into account a Non-Disclouse Agreement (NSA) license, we are processing the data to ensure a proper use of this database.